grafana/agent/docs/sources/flow/config-language/components.md

   They can be any number of attributes or nested unlabeled blocks, some required and some optional.
   Any optional arguments that aren't set take on their default values.

-* _Exports_ are zero or more output values that other components can refer to, and they can be of any River type.
+* _Exports_ are zero or more output values that other components can refer to and can be of any River type.

 The following block defines a `local.file` component labeled "targets".
 The `local.file.targets` component exposes the file `content` as a string in its exports.

 The `filename` attribute is a _required_ argument.
-You can also define a number of _optional_ arguments, in this case, `detector`, `poll_frequency`, and `is_secret`, that configure how and how often the file should be polled and whether its contents are sensitive or not.
+You can also define a number of _optional_ arguments, in this case, `detector`, `poll_frequency`, and `is_secret`, that configure how and how often the file should be polled and whether its contents are sensitive.

 ```river
 local.file "targets" {